 "One of my favorite professors studied sustainability and sustainable cities.
 She would give seminars and lectures, and they were so hopeful about the future, and just really inspiring," says Hawley.
 "Whenever I felt down about what I was studying, those would always motivate me to stick with it."

-Hawley's college experience is an ideal model for all women interested in higher education, and STEM fields (science, technology, engineering, and mathematics) in particular.
+Hawley's college experience is an ideal model for all women interested in higher education, and STEM fields in particular.
 In recent years, the popularity of STEM degrees has risen on campuses across the country.
 Many of these programs directly prepare graduates for work in a relevant field, and the vast majority of STEM degrees offer loftier projected salaries than other academic disciplines.

 Traditionally, these subjects have predominantly attracted male students, particularly at the advanced level.
 In 2014, only 40 percent of STEM graduates with doctoral degrees were women, a figure that has not budged in the past decade.